up/air/README.md

 ##Introduction

 AIR loads different images for different window sizes.
 Not only resized images or modified dimensions!
-You can decide how many alternative images you will offer and breakpoints you will define.
-The ingredients: Javascript, XHR/Ajax, Regular Expressions and noscript elements.
+You can decide how many alternative images you will offer and breakpoints you will define. **The ingredients**: Javascript, XHR/Ajax, Regular Expressions and noscript elements.

 *	Pure Front-End Solution
 *	Framework-independent